Review: Hotel 101, A Member of Design Hotels, Reykjavik, Iceland

 The room did have a very nice view over Arnarhöll park.
 The park contained a statue that celebrated Iceland’s first settler named Ingólfur Arnarhöll.
 The cranes represented the new construction efforts of Iceland now that investment is coming back into the country after the banking collapse ten years ago.

 One of the best features of the property was it’s excellent location to the pedestrian market areas of Laugavegur and Skólavöröustigur

 The lobby of the Hotel 101 was a small but quaint space.
 There was a small lounge that led to the restaurant.
 The lounge always had a fire going, which made the place feel very comfortable and like home.

 The breakfast room is seen below.
 We never visited this space since there are so many excellent breakfast cafés’ around Reykjavik.
 There is also no included breakfast for Marriott / Starwood elites at Design Hotels.

 There was a small and basic gym and spa in the basement of the property.
 We never used it on the stay.

-There were no real SPG Platinum Benefits here.
+There were no real Marriott Bonvoy / Starwood Preferred Guest Platinum Benefits here.
 Breakfast was conveniently not included in the Design program; breakfast was offered at 2,900 Icelandic Króna / $23 USD.
 We did get a nice room assignment facing the park, instead of inwards towards another room or building.
 In other remarks, I did have a minor issue with Starwood Preferred Guest in getting room credit and points for this stay.
 I had to fill a missing request for the missing stay, which was ultimately resolved in one business day.

-In summary, the Hotel 101 was an enjoyable stay.
-The only drawbacks were how pricey it was to stay and that it was a challenge to find any substantial discounts.
+The Hotel 101 was an enjoyable stay.
+The room was well equipped and decorated which added an upscale feel to the stay.
+The only drawbacks were how pricey it was to stay and that it was a challenge to find any substantial discounts in the Reykjavik area.
 I would easily stay here again.